Explore Better in Thailand with Travel Talk

 A town founded in the 13th century on the fringe of the Khmer empire.
 The exact year is unknown, but according to the Fine Arts Office it was between 1238 and 1257.

-Home to hundreds of elaborate Buddhist temples, including the 14th-century Wat Phra Singh and 15th-century Wat Chedi Luang, adorned with carved serpents.
+Chiang Mai is home to hundreds of elaborate Buddhist temples, including the 14th-century Wat Phra Singh and 15th-century Wat Chedi Luang.

 Wat Rong Khun, perhaps better known to foreigners as the White Temple, is a privately owned art exhibit in the style of a Buddhist temple in Chiang Rai Province.